 As things turned out, NC did not completely fulfill management's hopes for greater control.
 As we have seen in Chapter 10, computer-controlled production systems have their drawbacks, and the fully automated factory is still a long way off, even with today's generation of computer numerical control (CNC) machines.
-Although machinists face only fair future employment prospects,15 their services are still needed; a worker lacking the necessary skills can do tens of thousands of dollars of damage in a few seconds.
-In today's industries, machinists with high levels of skill and a fair amount of autonomy continue to be essential.
+Although the growth in the number of jobs for machinists is only about average when compared with all other occupations, their services are still vital; a worker lacking the necessary skills can do tens of thousands of dollars of damage in a few seconds.

 The relationship between technology, worker skills, and organizational authority has become especially salient as a result of the incorporation of computers and automated systems into production processes.
 Modern information systems can be used to enhance the power and responsibilities of shop floor workers.
 At the same time, however, they can produce the opposite effect by giving management a greater capacity to centralize operations and restrict the discretion of the workers.
 As one manager asserted, "The more we can control with the computer, the less dependence we will have on operators with in-depth knowledge.
 When there is a problem, we will have computer programs, logic, electronic sensors.
-We will be able to understand the problems."16
+We will be able to understand the problems."

 A certain degree of computer-based centralization may be justified in terms of its supposed contribution to coordination and efficiency.
 But this is hardly its only rationale.
 Many managers worry that computerized information systems can just as easily dilute managerial authority by making information more readily available to ordinary workers.
-A top executive from the same firm as the manager quoted above described the potential erosion of managerial authority:17
+A top executive from the same firm as the manager quoted above described the potential erosion of managerial authority:

 The classic managerial role has been that of the handler, manipulator, dealer, and withholder of information.
-An issue that the technology is forcing us to face involves the loss of managerial control. . . .
+An issue that the technology is forcing us to face involves the loss of managerial control....
 Suddenly you are vesting in folks at the control station, folks who are interfacing with a tremendous technology power-power to see all the functions of the operation.
 That is kind of scary to some managers.

 Managers realize that the control of information has been an essential element of their authority.
 Consequently, in the words of one line manager, "Managers perceive workers who have information as a threat.
 They are afraid of not being the 'expert.'
-They are used to having everyone come to them and ask what to do."18 This use of information was duly noted by a worker in the same firm: "[Managers] can't share information with us, because only by holding on to knowledge that we don't have can they maintain their superiority and their ability to order us around."19
+They are used to having everyone come to them and ask what to do."
+This use of information was duly noted by a worker in the same firm: "[Managers] can't share information with us, because only by holding on to knowledge that we don't have can they maintain their superiority and their ability to order us around."

 In this setting, computer-based information systems are not neutral instruments; rather, they are likely to be used in ways that are congenial to those occupying positions of authority within organizations.
-As with NC machine tools, a technology may be employed because managers see it as a way of extending their own power.
-Conversely, computerized information systems may be used to empower workers, enhance their responsibilities, and give them a claim to higher wages.
+As with CNC machine tools, a technology may be employed because managers see it as a way of extending their own power.
+Conversely, computerized information systems may be used to empower workers, enhance their responsibilities, and give them a claim to higher wages and salaries.
 There is no simple technological logic governing the use of these systems.
 The use of an existing technology may reflect the existing distribution of power in an organization, while the installation of a new technology may become an occasion for conflict over how it will be wielded in the future.